 - Skating: Skating allows you to literally fall for each other, but know that you’ll have that someone to help you get back up on your feet.
 This has always been my go-to first date idea because it gives you an excuse to hold hands.
-This is even cuter if you are both horrible skaters, because it gives you more of a reason to hold onto each other.
-Enjoy the simplicity and magic behind hand holding and have fun trying not to fall!
+This is even cuter if you are both horrible skaters because it gives you more of a reason to hold onto each other.
+Enjoy the simplicity and magic of hand-holding and have fun trying not to fall!

 - Play House in Ikea: Ikea is probably the best date to go on if you’re both silly and have an open mind.
 Michael and I went to Ikea for breakfast (only $1 for a plate with eggs, sausage and potato cubes) and then marvelled at all that Ikea had to offer.
 They have showrooms with all their furniture.. perfect settings to play house in.
 After, we enjoyed hot dogs (75 cents each) and $1 ice cream cones.

 - Just Dance Party: This is a great idea for those who already own the game and console, and it’s a date idea that you can use every now and then.
 I get so competitive for this; it’s a little embarrassing but relationships are all about being yourself with someone who loves your little quirks right?
 Dancing is so much fun, and creating a little friendly competition always adds more excitement.

 - Build something: Building things together is another test of your teamwork abilities, and it’s always nice knowing that the two of you created something pretty cool!
 Winter seems to be the best time to build things such as snowmen, snow forts and gingerbread houses!